Before accounting software, people had to do all of their accounting manually, using something called the accounting cycle.

 Here we’ll go over what exactly this miraculous document is, how to create one, and why it’s such an important part of accounting.

 What is a trial balance?

-Here’s the unadjusted trial balance (more on what that means below) for the fictional company Pepper’s Inc., for the period ending December 31, 2018:
+Here’s an unadjusted trial balance example (more on what that means below) for the fictional company Pepper’s Inc., for the period ending December 31, 2022:

 |Unearned consulting revenue||-||1,000|